Romans 11:22-24

 SALVATION

-BEHOLD THEN THE KINDNESS AND SEVERITY OF GOD: ide (2SAAM) oun chrestoteta kai apotomian theou: (2:4,5; 9:22,23; Numbers 14:18-22; Deuteronomy 32:39-43; Joshua 23:15,16; Psalms 58:10,11; Psalms 78:49-52; 136:15-22; Isaiah 66:14)
+BEHOLD THEN THE KINDNESS AND SEVERITY OF GOD: ide (2SAAM) oun chrestoteta kai apotomian theou:

 Behold (3708) (eido) is aorist imperative.

-Kindness (5544) (chrestotes from the adjective chrestos = useful, profitable in turn from chraomai = to furnish what is needed in turn from chráo = lend, furnish as a loan) (Click for in depth study of chrestotes) Chrestotes describes the quality of being helpful and beneficial.
+Kindness (5544) (chrestotes from the adjective chrestos = useful, profitable in turn from chraomai = to furnish what is needed in turn from chráo = lend, furnish as a loan) describes the quality of being helpful and beneficial.
 Kindness is God's beneficial provision that meets the need of sinful man.
 Kindness is not an apathetic response to sin, but a deliberate act to bring the sinner back to God.
 Kindness reflects benevolence in action, kindliness which disposes one to do good but not a goodness qualitatively but a goodness in action and expressed in deed.
 Kindness is that temper or disposition which delights in contributing to the happiness of others, which is exercised cheerfully in gratifying their wishes and which supplies their wants or alleviates their distresses.
 Kindness is not just a sweet disposition but is a serving trait.

-"do you think lightly of the riches of His kindness (chrestotes) and forbearance and patience, not knowing that the kindness of God leads you to repentance?" (see note on Romans 2:4)
+Earlier in this letter Paul asked "do you think lightly of the riches of His kindness (chrestotes) and forbearance and patience, not knowing that the kindness of God leads you to repentance?"
+(Ro 2:4-note)

 God's kindness does not excuse men of their sin but convicts them of sin and leads them to repentance.
-In the next chapter of Romans Paul uses chrestotes to contrast the attitude and action of sinful men writing
+In the next chapter of Romans Paul uses chrestotes to contrast the attitude and action of sinful men writing "all have turned aside.
+Together they have become useless.
+There is none who does good (chrestotes).
+There is not even one." (see note on Romans 3:12)

-"connotes genuine goodness and generosity of heart.
+John MacArthur writes that kindness (chrestotes) "connotes genuine goodness and generosity of heart.
 Our salvation from sin and lostness and death issued wholly from God’s kindness, His loving, benevolent, and entirely gracious concern to draw us to Himself and redeem us from sin forever."

 TO THOSE WHO FELL, SEVERITY BUT TO YOU, GOD'S KINDNESS: epi men tous pesontas (AAPMPA) apotomia, epi de se chrestotes theou: